 - has left care under: a special guardianship order, a residence order or a child arrangement order.

-Click the link below to find out how we spent our Pupil Premium Grant.
+Click the link below to find out how we use our Pupil Premium Grant.

 The impact of the school's Pupil Premium strategy is monitored reviewed through daily pupil progress meetings and weekly Senior Leadership Meetings.
 The strategies are reviewed periodically with the School Improvement Adviser and the Governing Body.
-The next review point will be July 2019, when the new achievement data for Reception, Year 2 and Year 6 is available.
+The main review point will be July each year, when the new achievement data for Reception, Year 2 and Year 6 is available.
 Outcomes for disadvantaged pupils are always compared to all pupils nationally.

 For more information, please contact the School Office.
-The school has a designated member of staff and member of the Governing Body with responsibility for Pupil Premium.
+The school has a designated member of staff (Ms Sophie Dixon) and member of the Governing Body (Mr Robert Casey) with responsibility for Pupil Premium.